ilya250980/SoundProcesses/README.md

 ## building

-SoundProcesses builds with sbt and Scala 2.13, 2.12, 2.11.
+SoundProcesses builds with sbt and Scala 2.13, 2.12 (last version to support Scala 2.11 was 3.31.0).
 The dependencies should be downloaded automatically from maven central repository.

 ## linking